lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 };
 ```

-Because `Layer` is a class template it can be used to store all kinds of different data types{% note Although, because of other parts of the system that is currently limited to: bool, int8, int32, float and a 2D and 3D float-Vector %} and can reference vertices, faces and all types of edges.
+Because `Layer` is a class template, it can be used to store all kinds of different data types{% note Although, because of other parts of the system that is currently limited to: bool, int8, int32, float and a 2D and 3D float-Vector %} and can reference vertices, faces and all types of edges.

 One thing that might be a bit surprising at first is the number of possible types of edges in `Layer_type`.
 In addition to the distinction between primal and dual edges, we also differentiate between directed and undirected edges here.
 While the edges in our mesh are always directed, much of the information we might want to store about them will be identical for both directions.
-For example when we model plate tectonics and store the distance between neighboring vertices, we would choose `edge_primal` instead of `edge_primal_directed` and only require half the memory to store our data.
+For example, when we model plate tectonics and store the distance between neighboring vertices, we would choose `edge_primal` instead of `edge_primal_directed` and only require half the memory to store our data.

 Not all data is directly related to parts of the mesh or might be so sparse that a continuous storage doesn't make sense.
-For these cases there will also be unstructured data layers, that model a simple key-value store, which me might discuss later.
+For these cases, there will also be unstructured data layers, that model a simple key-value store, which I might talk about later.

 ## World Class

-As already noted the Layers might need to be updated whenever the mesh is modified, which means both are heavily intertwined.
-So it isn't really feasible to construct them independently of each other.
-Hence we will encapsulate both in a `World` type that manages both the `Mesh` and any created `Layer`:
+As already noted, the Layers might need to be updated whenever the mesh is modified, which means both are heavily intertwined.
+Thus, it isn't really feasible to construct them independently of each other.
+Hence, we will encapsulate both in a `World` type that manages both the `Mesh` and any created `Layer`:

 ```cpp
 class World {